 Special Olympics NWT is the territorial sport governing body responsible for the delivery of sport for people with intellectual disabilities in the Northwest Territories.
 It is a not-for- profit organization, registered as a charity within the NWT.
 Comprised entirely of volunteers, Special Olympics NWT is governed by an 8-person Board of Directors.

 Special Olympics NWT (SONWT) started in Yellowknife in 1989 with four athletes in bowling.
 Today, athletes participate in swimming, bowling, speed skating, rhythmic gymnastics and figure skating as well as mini-sessions (4 – 6 weeks) in track and field, golf and snowshoeing.
 There are also adult fitness programs and youth skills development programs ( Active Start and FUNdamentals) for those aged 3 – 11.
 Over 35 athletes participate with the help of over 45 volunteers .

 Funding is provided to SONWT through our fundraising partner Law Enforcement Torch Run, public donations, grants, corporate sponsors and special fundraising events.

 SONWT is a community based program.
 Programs are delivered in the community through affiliates of Special Olympics operated by teams of volunteer coaches, or in partnership with community sports clubs.
 These programs give athletes the opportunity to train, on at least a weekly basis, to improve their skills and to compete against other athletes of similar ability.

 Affiliates are accredited by the territorial chapter to offer Special Olympics programs.

-Currently, Yellowknife is the only affiliate in the NWT.
+Currently, Yellowknife is the only affiliate in the Northwest Territories.